AI Anti-Muslim Prejudice Reveals the Need to Adopt Definition of Islamophobia

 Islamophobia is undeniably rife across social media and the internet at large.
 The Online Far-Right Space (OFRS) – referring to central Far Right actors and platforms online – actively disseminates misinformation about Muslims, grounded in the worldview that they threaten national security and public safety.
 Online hate speech by far-right figures such as Katie Hopkins and Tommy Robinson has perpetuated this narrative, and been arguably mainstreamed by high profile political figures such as the new UK Culture Secretary, Nadine Dorries.
 The OFRS has helped to breed far-right terrorists, such as the individual who murdered 51 Muslims in Christchurch, New Zealand in March 2019, demonstrating how anti-Muslim content on the internet can inspire the most violent Islamophobic attacks and leading to international pressure for stronger responses to far-right content.
 It is clear that more must be done to tackle online hate speech against Muslims – the first step of which is the UK Government to adopt the APPG definition of Islamophobia.

 Ultimately, the fact that one of the newest and most developed AI systems stereotypes Muslims as violent indicates widespread Islamophobia in the online space.
 A fundamental reason for this is that the UK Government has failed to adopt a definition of Islamophobia, which has enabled online hate speech targeting Muslims to go unchecked.
-MEND urges the Government to accept the APPG definition of Islamophobia, together with the explanatory guidelines MEND has produced, so that Islamophobia on the internet and elsewhere can be tackled effectively.
+MEND urges the Government to accept the APPG definition of Islamophobia, together with the explanatory guidelines produced by the Coalition Against Islamophobia has produced, so that Islamophobia on the internet and elsewhere can be tackled effectively.